LMMS/assets/README.md

 (3) Capitalizing the first letter of the first word only.

+(4) If the samples are tuned and have a specific pitch, put their pitch at the end of the filenames between square brackets likes this: Acoustic guitar [A4].

+(5) If the samples are loops and have a specific tempo, put their tempo at the end of the filenames between square brackets likes this: Drum loop [120 bpm].

-(4) The filename must be clean and decriptive.
+(6) The filename must be clean and decriptive.

-An example of bad naming: best-Sound-eva_1
+An example of bad naming: best-Sound-eVeR_1

 An example of good naming: Kick drum 1

 ### Definitions:
 `Sample library:` These samples are included in the default installation of LMMS.

-`Sample packs:` These resource packs will be available for download on the LMMS website, once finished. ~~(http://lmms.io/download/samples)~~ (page inactive at the moment)
+`Sample packs:` These resource packs will be available for download on the LMMS website, once finished. ~~(http://lmms.io/download/samples)~~ (The page is inactive at the moment).

 #### Which one should I choose?
 If you have a large amount of samples, you will be better off commiting them as a `sample pack`.
 The `library`'s purpose is to have a small set of good quality samples to get users started.